Access control modelEstimated reading time: 5 minutes

-- Service account: A Kubernetes object that enables a workload to access cluster resources that are assigned to a namespace.
+- Service account: A Kubernetes object that enables a workload to access cluster resources which are assigned to a namespace.

 Learn to create and configure users and teams.

 Roles define what operations can be done by whom.
-A role is a set of permitted operations against a type of resource, like a container or volume, that’s assigned to a user or team with a grant.
+A role is a set of permitted operations against a type of resource, like a container or volume, which is assigned to a user or a team with a grant.

-For example, the built-in role, Restricted Control, includes permission to
+For example, the built-in role, Restricted Control, includes permissions to

 view and schedule nodes but not to update nodes.
 A custom DBA role might